Amsterdam/amsterdam-app-frontend/.docs/build.md

 - create a txt file with the version and build number
 - publish all created artifacts (AABs, IPAs and version.txt) in a folder

-#### Releases
+### Releases

 A completed, successful run will trigger a release, which will use Fastlane to distribute the apps to the stores.

 The configuration of the release pipelines is done in the DevOps interface, not via YAML files.
-In the releases the App Stoe and Play store API keys (secure files) are used.
+In the releases the App Store and Play store API keys (secure files) are used.
 Note that the env vars VERSION_NUMBER and ARTIFACT_FOLDER, to be used by Fastlane, are set in the "Fastlane distribute" step.

-### Fastlane
+## Fastlane

 Fastlane handles building, signing and releasing our app.
 Fastlane "lanes" are triggered by the build pipelines and can be run locally too (provided you have the necessary files and set the env vars).